-The whole structure is enveloped in a light metal skin, a double wall or over-roof that acts as an additional acoustic feature.
+The whole structure is enveloped in a light metal skin, a double wall, or an over-roof that acts as an additional acoustic feature, providing a level of soundproofing that could be further enhanced using specific methods for soundproofing a room for music.
 From the outside, the volume is opaque, composed of triangular facets, some of them made of polished stainless steel that reflects the surrounding trees.
-It is imbued with a dual internal motion, the movement of the deck that crosses it and the movement of the roof which rises gradually to envelop the main auditorium.
+It is imbued with a dual internal motion, the movement of the deck that crosses it, and the movement of the roof which rises gradually to envelop the main auditorium.

 The deck operates like an immense interior/exterior hall stretching from the street to the esplanade.
 This course distributes and shows the different entities: main auditorium hall, local radio station studio, recording studios and the club, live-music café with its glass double façade fan folded for acoustic reasons.
 The deck opens southwards to become a wide porch, an urban theatre that acts both as a terrace for the club, and as a stage for outdoor concerts or shows.

 Area: 2,450 sqm + 570 sqm covered linking areas